EQAR/deqar-docs/docs/data_submission.md

 #### Authentication

 Requests for submission to DEQAR are only accepted from registered users and must therefore be identified.
 DEQAR API endpoints manage authentication using API Tokens (through the so-called Bearer Authentication method).
 Upon registration, an API Token (which is basically a hash) is created for each user.
-Sending this token in the Authorization header will authenticate the user in place of a regular username and password.
+Sending this token in the Authorization header (with type/scheme Bearer) will authenticate the user in place of a regular username and password.

 To get your authentication token you can send a `POST` request to the following URL: